 On July 19, 2021, the Company entered into an agreement with Syneos Health LLC ("Syneos") pursuant to which Syneos will provide preclinical research and analysis services related to the development of UNI-494.
 The initial budget for the study, which includes clinical pharmacology, translational sciences, and bioanalytical services, was approximately \$2.3 million.
-Related payments totaling approximately \$1.8 million have been paid to Syneos as of December 31, 2022, and approximately \$0.2 million has been recorded as accounts payable or accrued expense in the accompanying balance sheet as of December 31, 2022.
+Approximately \$0.2 million has been recorded as accounts payable or accrued expense in the accompanying balance sheet as of December 31, 2022, and the research was completed during 2023.

 On January 6, 2022, the Company entered into a Master Services Agreement with Quotient Sciences Limited ("Quotient"), a UK based company that provides drug development and analysis services, for the purpose of performing clinical research in support of UNI-494.
-The initial budget for the study is approximately \$3.7 million, and subsequent revisions reduced the overall budget to \$2.6 million.
-Related payments totaling approximately \$1.5 million have been paid to Quotient as of December 31, 2022, approximately \$0.9 million of related expense has been recorded, and approximately \$1.0 million has been recorded as prepaid expense in the accompanying balance sheet as of December 31, 2022.
+The initial budget for the study is approximately \$3.7 million, and subsequent revisions reduced the overall budget to \$3.3 million.
+Related payments totaling approximately \$2.5 million have been paid to Quotient as of December 31, 2023.
+Approximately \$2.0 million of related expense has been recorded, and approximately \$1.0 million and \$0.6 million has been recorded in prepaid expenses and other current assets in the accompanying balance sheets as of December 31, 2022 and 2023, respectively.

-On February 9, 2022, the Company entered into a Master Services Agreement with CBCC Global Research Inc. ("CBCC"), a California based company that provides clinical trial and related services, for the purpose of performing clinical research in support of Renazorb.
+On February 9, 2022, the Company entered into a Master Services Agreement with CBCC Global Research Inc. ("CBCC"), a California based company that provides clinical trial and related services, for the purpose of performing clinical research in support of Oxylanthanum Carbonate.
 The budget for the initial study was approximately \$1.4 million.
-Payments relating to the initial agreement totaling approximately \$0.4 million have been paid to CBCC as of December 31, 2022, and approximately \$0.4 million of related expense has been recorded.
-In September 2022, a statement of work revised the remaining services budget to approximately \$0.1 million.
+Payments relating to the initial agreement totaling approximately \$0.4 million have been paid to CBCC as of March 31, 2023, and approximately \$0.4 million of related expense has been recorded.
+In September 2022, a statement of work revised the remaining services budget to approximately \$0.1 million, and the research was completed as of March 31, 2023.

-On June 29, 2022, the Company entered into an Agreement with Inotiv, an Indiana based company that provides preclinical trial and related services, for the purpose of performing research in support of Renazorb.
-The budget for the services is approximately \$1.0 million.
-Approximately \$0.7 million has been paid to Inotiv as of December 31, 2022 and approximately \$0.4 million has been recorded as prepaid expense in the accompanying balance sheet as of December 31, 2022.
+On June 29, 2022, the Company entered into an agreement with Inotiv, an Indiana based company that provides preclinical trial and related services, for the purpose of performing research in support of Oxylanthanum Carbonate.
+The budget for the services is approximately \$1.3 million.
+On April 10, 2023, the Company entered into an agreement with Inotiv that provides preclinical trial and related services, for the purpose of performing research in support of UNI-494.
+The budget for these services is approximately \$1.4 million.
+Approximately \$2.2 million has been paid to Inotiv as of December 31, 2023, and approximately \$0.4 million and \$0.3 million has been recorded in prepaid expenses and other current assets in the accompanying balance sheets as of December 31, 2022 and 2023, respectively.

 On July 14, 2022, the Company entered into a license agreement with Lee's Pharmaceutical (HK) Limited (see Note 4).
-Under the terms of the agreement, Lee's Pharmaceutical will be responsible for development, registration filing and approval for Renazorb in China, Hong Kong, and certain other Asian markets.
-In addition, Lee's Pharmaceutical will have sole responsibility for the importation of the drug product from the Company and for the costs of commercialization of Renazorb in the licensed territories.
+Under the terms of the agreement, Lee's Pharmaceutical will be responsible for development, registration filing and approval for Oxylanthanum Carbonate in China, Hong Kong, and certain other Asian markets.
+In addition, Lee's Pharmaceutical will have sole responsibility for the importation of the drug product from the Company and for the costs of commercialization of Oxylanthanum Carbonate in the licensed territories.
 The Company has received an upfront payment of \$1.0 million, expects to receive up to \$1.0 million in milestone payments upon product launch in China and will be eligible for tiered royalties of between 7% and 10% upon achievement of prespecified regulatory and commercial achievements.